 Gockley came to San Francisco from Houston Grand Opera (HGO), where he was general director for more than three decades.
-Under his leadership, HGO received a Tony, two Emmy and two Grammy Awards; established the HGO Orchestra as well as the HGO Studio, which develops the talents of young singers; began annual international radio broadcasts and tours; and became America’s leading commissioner and producer of new works.
+Under his leadership, HGO received a Tony, two Emmys and two Grammy Awards and became America’s leading commissioner and producer of new works.
 By 2006, HGO had 35 world premieres and six American premieres to its credit.
 Gockley also oversaw the creation of the Wortham Theater Center, HGO’s home built entirely with private funds.

-David Gockley was born in Philadelphia in 1943 and grew up in Wayne, Pennsylvania.
-He pursued vocal studies at the New England Conservatory and then studied conducting and composition at Brown University, where he received a bachelor’s degree.
-He holds a master’s degree from Columbia University Business School, which also named him the first recipient of the Dean’s Award for “Distinguished Professional Achievement.”
-Brown University awarded him an honorary doctorate of fine arts in 1993 and, in 1995, recognized him with the William Rogers Award for outstanding professional achievement and extraordinary service to humanity.
-Gockley is the father of two daughters, Meredith and Lauren, and a son, Adam.
+David Gockley was born in Philadelphia in 1943 and pursued vocal studies at the New England Conservatory.
+He then studied conducting and composition at Brown University, where he received a bachelor’s degree.
+He holds a master’s degree from Columbia University Business School.